Find the Best Place to Stay in Cape Town for a Memorable Holiday

 - Robben Island – A visit to this historic former prison island will enrich visitors.

-- Table Mountain – Cape Town’s most celebrated landmark is on every visitor’s itinerary.
+- Table Mountain – Cape Town’s most celebrated landmark is on every visitor’s itinerary for Cape Town.

 - Lion’s Head – Part of the Table Mountain range, an exciting hike up Lion’s Head can create lasting holiday memories.